hl7au/au-fhir-base/pages/_includes/au-patient-intro.md

 To indicate an interpreter service is required, extension interpreter required=true should be set.
 If the language for interpreter service is known then it should be included in communication.language with communication.preferred=true.
 If communication.preferred=true is not set when interpreter required=true then it may be understood that an interpreter is required but the language for the interpreter service is not known.

 Gender is supported as administrative gender for identifying patient records and other administrative requirements.
-The core extension [Gender Identity](http://hl7.org/fhir/R4/extension-patient-genderidentity.html) is available to represent a patient's personal gender and social identity, but this not yet supported in AU Base Patient (as the terminology is considered inappropriate for use in Australia).
+The core extension [Gender Identity](http://hl7.org/fhir/R4/extension-patient-genderidentity.html) is not yet supported in AU Base Patient as the terminology is considered inappropriate for use in Australia.

 **Examples**